qtmspin/alpaca_api_service/backend/README.md

 - REST API for trading operations
 - WebSocket streaming for real-time market data, orders, and positions with sub-100ms latency
+- Real-time monitoring of artificial orders using WebSockets instead of polling intervals
 - Separation of concerns with dedicated controllers for REST and WebSocket operations
 - Support for paper trading
 - Configurable rate limiting